 - 6.14 The information available on domestic managed data services is limited.
-However, usually there is no or only a small pricing differential between the wholesale and retail levels for the supply of domestic managed data services. - 6.15 This supported by the IDA in Singapore which observed that:
+However, usually there is no or only a small pricing differential between the wholesale and retail levels for the supply of domestic managed data services. - 6.15 This is supported by the IDA in Singapore which observed that:

-&lt;sup>85 IDA, Explanatory Memorandum on ICS Decision at page 23-24
+85 IDA, Explanatory Memorandum on ICS Decision at page 23-24

-&lt;sup>86 See IDA, Final Decision on the Request by Singapore Telecommunications Limited for exemption from dominant licensee obligations with respect to the business and government customer segment and individual markets at page 54
+86 See IDA, Final Decision on the Request by Singapore Telecommunications Limited for exemption from dominant licensee obligations with respect to the business and government customer segment and individual markets at page 54

 "while LMDS is generally provided on a retail basis, the service is also sold to wholesale customers.
-However, given that there is no difference in pricing or any other aspect of sales between wholesale and retail customers, IDA concludes that wholesale and retail LMDS constitutes a single market."87
+However, given that there is no difference in pricing or any other aspect of sales between wholesale and retail customers, IDA concludes that wholesale and retail LMDS constitutes a single market."67

-- 6.16 Therefore, although the MCMC acknowledges that domestic managed data services may be supplied on a wholesale basis, the MCMC ultimately supports the view that wholesale pricing tends to be comparable to the pricing for retail domestic managed data services and should form a single market. - 6.17 The MCMC invites comments on this issue in Malaysia, but its preliminary view is that there is only likely to be a single retail market in the provision of domestic managed data services in Malaysia.
+- 6.16 Therefore, although the MCMC acknowledges that domestic managed data services may be supplied on a wholesale basis, the MCMC ultimately supports the view that wholesale pricing tends to be comparable to the pricing for retail domestic managed data services and should form a single market. - 6.17 The MCMC is of the view that there is a single retail market in the provision of domestic managed data services in Malaysia.

-6.18 The MCMC is of the preliminary view that there is a national market for the provision of local managed data services in Malaysia.
+6.18 The MCMC is of the view that there is a national market for the provision of local managed data services in Malaysia.
 The MCMC does not believe that tail transmission is a substitute for these services in Malaysia.